ENG498-JCDD/Team1/src/04 What the Data Reveals.md

 ## Power through Personal Change

-TPC can build capacity in this data design context through contributions.
+Individual community members gain specific capabilities through engagement with this data.
+A person who was searched during a traffic stop can now contextualize their experience within broader patterns, understanding that their treatment was not isolated but part of systemic bias.
+This knowledge can help transform personal injustice into potential for collective action and systemic.

 Notable contributions could be providing more information on the missing data or on variables in another data set such as the race of the officer, which were not clarified.
 A first step might be providing un-encrypted officer hash-id numbers.

 ## What's Next?